traitecoevo/plant/doc/design.md

 but it's not really needed to define the interface either (it's essentially an implementation detail that only height-related models care about).
-However, I do use this a bunch from R.  Perhaps make it private and provide an `r_height` method that I can access from R to make this separation clear?
+However, I do use this a bunch from R.  Perhaps make it private and provide an `r_height_max` method that I can access from R to make this separation clear?

 The idea will be that a `r_` function should never be called except for in a `r_` function or in `interface.cpp`.
 All `r_` functions must